sonic-net/SONiC/doc/platform_api/CMIS_and_C-CMIS_support_for_ZR.md

 }

 ```
--  VDM pages
+-  Versatile Diagnostics Monitor (VDM) pages

-Sample code to define registers with VDM information below.
-Note that VDM ID starting from 128 are defined in C-CMIS.
+Note that VDM ID 1-24 are defined in CMIS.
+VDM ID starting from 128 are defined in C-CMIS.
+Below is sample code to define registers with VDM information.
+We use ```get_VDM``` function to get VDM items and their thresholds, which will be introduced later in this document [here](#get-vdm-related-information).

 ```
 VDM_TYPE = {